jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

     - Your engine is a simulator of some kind, and is single threaded.
-In this case, there is no advantage to restricting parallelism to the level of :term:`Experiments <Experiment>`, and executing all runs in parallel (up to the level supported by ``--exec-env`` and available computational resources) is desirable for speed.
+In this case, there is no advantage to restricting parallelism to the level of :term:`Experiments <Experiment>`, and executing all runs in parallel (up to the level supported by ``--execenv`` and available computational resources) is desirable for speed.

-    - You submit executable code directly in your ``--exec-env``.
+    - You submit executable code directly in your ``--execenv``.
 That is, instead of a "classic" HPC approach where you submit a job script which when run will run your code, you submit e.g., executable python code to the scheduler which it will directly run.